CSCI-GA-2820-FA23-001/wishlists/README.md

 This repository contains code for Wishlists for an e-commerce web site.
 This shows how to create a REST API with subordinate resources like wishlists that have products:

-## Development environment setup

-Select the appropriate development environment setup.
-Most students should choose the first one using Docker and Visual Studio Code.

 ## Running the service locally